CrackHeader/Medusa-Lite-Cheat-EFT/README.md

 ![image](https://github.com/user-attachments/assets/b126fb56-f547-4600-a89b-2b8764449d46)

-Meet the junior version of the Medusa cheat for Tarkov.
-Despite the Lite postscript, this cheat looks like Lite only against the background of the Rage version.
-In general, this is a full-fledged multifunctional software, inside which there is almost everything you need for dominance, RMT and other delights of the game with a good cheat.
-The main difference from the senior version is a smaller number of exploits and risky features.
-Also, there is no KD dropper.
-I would say that Medusa Lite is similar to Authority, but with its own features.
-In general, this cheat can be described as a full-fledged software with a wide range of hacking types.
-If you need reliable software with an aimbot, ESP and basic misc, then you can safely buy Medusa Lite, you will definitely be satisfied with your choice!
+🐍 Medusa Lite — Junior Version of the Medusa Cheat for Escape From Tarkov Medusa Lite is the lighter version of the well-known Medusa cheat — though the word Lite is more of a formality here.
+This is a full-fledged multifunctional tool designed for raid domination, RMT farming, and the full thrill of cheating — with a focus on stability and safety.

+🔍 Key Features:
+🎯 Aimbot — fully customizable, from snappy to smooth styles.

+👁 ESP — players, items, corpses, extracts, and more.

+🛠 Basic Misc — hotkey features, no recoil, crosshair overlay, anti-stuck, etc.

+⚙️ Maximized stability — carefully debugged, minimal crashes and detections.

+⚔️ Differences from the Rage Version:
+No exploits or KD dropper.

+Reduced risk features for enhanced safety.

+Positioned closer to Authority, but with its own twist.

+🤝 Who is it for?
+If you're looking for a stable and reliable cheat with all essential tools to dominate — Medusa Lite has you covered.
+It’s not Rage-level aggressive, but it’s a professional-grade product worth every cent.

+📦 TL;DR:
+Medusa Lite is a versatile solution for players who want a powerful yet safe cheat with aimbot, ESP, and solid misc tools.
+It works — and it works well.
+Highly recommended.